 I had also left 1 army unit alone next to Stygia.
 They were able to attack it for a Crom counts the dead token.
 This was enough to give them +3 points (instead of +1 for ties on Crom counts the dead).
 Did I mention that I lost by 1 point?

-would have won.
+Although, if he thought he wouldn't win via crowning Conan the game would have ended normally and Hyperborea would have won.
 They had the majority of Monster and Treasure tokens (+10 points) which would have put them in the lead.

 It is amazing to play a quick 3.5 hour game (with 3-4 players, one player left early), and still be within striking distance of each other.
-The "rubber banding" mechanism of the Conan bonus card didn't seem to come into play (although that might be because Hyperborea
+The "rubber banding" mechanism of the Conan bonus card didn't seem to come into play (although that might be because Hyperborea had it and they kept winning Conan auctions).

 I'd like to play the game again as a different kingdom (probably one of the sorcerous ones) to see how the game changes, but as it is the game is great fun.